deslreeflores/3fingerGripper/README.md

 ```bash
 code .
 ```
 This will open Visual Studios where you can navigate packages and python scripts.
-Add serial_node.py
+Create python script and add code for **serial_node.py**
 # STEP 5: Build Package inside ros2_ws
 ```bash
 colcon build --packages-select gripper_commander